AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 Applies to enterprise.

-Global administrators can use the Global Admin Console to access and manage audit information across the organization.

-- View, search, and export audit logs to track changes made by administrators.
-- Download organization data that has been exported by any global administrator.
-- Learn about the benefits of the Global Admin Console and how to gain [access](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html).
+Learn how global administrators view, filter, and export audit logs and reports in the Adobe Global Admin Console.

 To get started, sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
-Then, open the **[!UICONTROL Insights]** tab, select **[!UICONTROL Audit Logs]** to review activity across your organization.
+Then go to **[!UICONTROL Insights]** and select **[!UICONTROL Audit Logs]** to track all changes made across organizations.

 ## View and download audit logs